 What are the rumoured new features and specifications of the HTC U12?

-The first, below, shows a design similar to the Samsung Galaxy S8 and LG G6.
+The first concept, below, shows a design similar to the Samsung Galaxy S8 and LG G6.
 It features tiny bezels at the top and bottom in order to fit in a 5.7in 4K display with curved corners, according to Gizmochina.

 More design changes are in force with HTC going back to a metal casing, rather than the shiny glass of the U11 and there's no visible fingerprint scanner.
 Gizmochina suggests that Qualcomm's under-display sensor tech will be in use.